 We hope you find our website’s information useful.
 No website can give you all the information you need, but we hope we’re able to give you some basic knowledge so that you can protect yourself as your case moves forward.
 Simply looking at our website will not create an attorney-client relationship, but we’ll be glad to set a consultation time with you if you have specific questions.

 We work in most North Georgia and Metro-Atlanta Counties, including Forsyth, Dawson, Hall, Gwinnett, Barrow, Jackson, and Athens-Clarke County.

 In order to run an effective rental business, you need to consider several things: What is in your lease?
 Do you need a Property Manager?
 How is your business structured?
 Do you have employees or independent contractors?
 We can assist with every facet of your rental business, but since many of our clients and potential clients have questions revolving around evictions (dispossessories), we’ll focus the rest of this page on that issue.
 If you do have questions about other landlord-tenant issues, please do not hesitate to contact us.

 You need one.
-Let me repeat that; YOU NEED ONE!
+Let me repeat that; YOU NEED A LEASE!
 Yes, oral leases are technically valid, but only if the lease is for less than one year, and only if you have credible evidence of what you agreed to.
 Most of the time, you might be able to prove how much rent was supposed to be, if you can document a payment history, but you won’t be able to prove late fees, pet deposits, security deposits, etc… This cannot be overstated; GET A WRITTEN LEASE!!!